 Thus we have entered, perhaps "officially" with the next IPCC report, what I call The Twilight Zone, which is bounded in Rod Serling's splendid phrase only by the human imagination.
 Unfortunately, as I will make clear, those boundaries are all too real, and are plainly discernible to shrewd observers.

 Because of the universality of the human devotion to growth, there are literally countless examples to choose from which illustrate what goes on inside The Twilight Zone.
-Pertinently, I have chosen an example which comes from within the environmental community, a place where one might think that the usual rules governing human behavior might not apply.
+I have chosen an example which comes from within the environmental community, a place where one might think that the usual rules governing human behavior might not apply.
 The example I've chosen comes from an academic paper explaining the rationale behind what are now called Representative Concentration Pathways (RCPs), formerly called Special Report Emissions Scenarios (SRES).
-The new scenarios are (sometimes slight) modifications of what are perceived to be the most representative cases among the old ones.
+These scenarios are perceived to be the most representative cases among the old ones, although one of them (RCP2.6) is new.
 The paper's abstract explains the role of RPCs in environmental scientific research.

 Abstract — This paper summarizes the development process and main characteristics of the Representative Concentration Pathways (RCPs), a set of four new pathways developed for the climate modeling community as a basis for long-term and near-term modeling experiments.